 The obstacles stated above shouldn’t detract one from trying.
 People have successfully turned their fanfiction to published books.
 Some argue if Shakespeare did it with Romeo and Juliet, then nothing stops a current day fanfic writer from trying.
 The fanfic’s feedback may indicate you have something good, and going through the steps of professional editing and publishing may well improve it to something better.

-So what would it take to transform a fanfiction to a book?
+So what would it take to transform a fanfiction into a book?
 I can only speak as a writer who tried it as an experiment.
 If I’m lucky, I’ll get to interview some fanfic writers who’ve done it and ask them about their experience (it’s on my to-do list).
 I can say it is easier for AU stories, where the only point of convergence between the fanfic and the original is the characters.
 Every and all AU trope is available for the writer to use and put distance between the fanfic and the transformed book.
 The challenge is choosing the appropriate one.

 Some genres will be easier to find readers than others.
 When I reviewed the goodreads.com list of fanfiction turned books, I noticed most, if not all, were romances.
 While I don’t read romance paperbacks, I know there’s a huge market for them.
 So if the fanfic you want to convert is a romance, then it probably has more leg up than, say, a humorous retelling of a young wizard’s coming-of-age story featuring Sherlock Holmes and Dr. Watson.